 First, we were given an introduction and tour of Rodale Institute’s organic farm and how they help farmers who want to learn organic farming.
 Rodale Farms was founded by J.I.
 Rodale.
 When he wanted to become a farmer, he was instructed to use a number of toxic chemicals to treat the dirt.
 It didn’t make sense to him and he is known for saying in response, “How do we poison ourselves to health?”
 In the 70s, he and the Rodale family set up the Institute’s farms to create a completely organic and sustainable farm system to prove that organic is better.
 He believed that sound organic farming science could help clean up the environment.

-Today, the Rodale Institute is not only successful, they are also passionate about teaching anyone who wants to learn how to farm organically.
+Today, the Rodale Institute is not only successful, but they are also passionate about teaching anyone who wants to learn how to farm organically.
 Currently, they have numerous plant and flower farms, and raise and sell other products, such as pastured pork and have a farm store.
-They have also partnered with one of my favorite homoepathic brand, Boiron, who has a small medicinal garden on site.
+They have also partnered with one of my favorite homeopathic brand, Boiron, who has a small medicinal garden on site.
 Rodale Institute encourages and supports organic and sustainable farming, and are also advocates of homeopathy and herbalism.

 What Is Homeopathy?